Internship Program

 How the Internship is Structured

 Track I: Adult Track (Adult General Psychiatry Outpatient Service and Adult Acute Services).
-This track involves approximately 2 days a week of general outpatient services, 1 day a week in psychiatric emergency and intensive outpatient services, and 1 day a week in a specialty clinic (primary care, early psychosis, chronic SMI, possibly addiction).
-A psychological testing rotation takes place in intensive outpatient services.
+This track involves approximately 2 days a week of general outpatient services.
+Additionally, interns will spend 1 day a week in a specialty clinic for patients with severe and persistent mental illness for 6 months.
+For the other six months, the intern will spend 1 day in psychiatric emergency and intensive outpatient services.
+A psychological testing rotation is also required.

 Track II: Adult/Child Track (Adult General Psychiatry Outpatient Services and Child and Adolescent Outpatient Services).
 This track involves approximately 2 days a week of general outpatient services and 2 days a week of child/adolescent outpatient services.
 One case will be a family therapy case.
 A psychological testing rotation takes place in Child Outpatient Services.

 Track III: Latinx Adult Outpatient Team/Adult Acute Services.
-This track involves approximately 2 days a week of general outpatient services for Spanish-speaking adults, 1 day a week in psychiatric emergency and intensive outpatient services, and 1 day a week in a specialty clinic (primary care, early psychosis, chronic SMI, possibly addiction).
+This track involves approximately 2 days a week of general outpatient services for Spanish-speaking adults, 1 day a week for six months in psychiatric emergency and intensive outpatient services, and 1 day a week for the other six months in a specialty clinic for patients with severe and persistent mental illness.
 A psychological testing rotation takes place in intensive outpatient services.
 Fluency in Spanish required.

 Affiliated with: